cloudfoundry/community/elections/2023/Paketo-TSC/README.md

-# 2023 Paketo Buildpacks TSC Election Guide
+# 2023 Paketo Buildpacks Steering Committee Election Guide

 ## Overview

-Each year, the Paketo Buildpacks technical community holds an election for open seats on the Technical Steering Committee (TSC).
+Each year, the Paketo Buildpacks technical community holds an election for open seats on the Steering Committee.

 This guide exists to serve as a guide to this year's election process.
+For more information on the Paketo Buildpack Steering Committee, [please read this](https://github.com/paketo-buildpacks/community/blob/main/STEERING.md).

 ## Schedule